dzeke/ColoradoRiverFutures/InteractiveWaterBudget/README.md

 1. **OldVersions** - Folder with older versions of the interactive water budget.

 ## To Run
-1. Move the InteractiveLakePowellWaterBudgetAndRolePlay.xlsx file to Google docs and open as a Google Sheets
+1. Move the file InteractiveLWaterBudget-PowellMead.xlsx file to Google docs and open as a Google Sheets
 1. Follow the directions on the ReadMe-Directions worksheet.

 ## License